 a.
 Subject to shadowing and overlook concerns, building heights should not exceed 15 storeys and should decrease toward the east, west and north boundaries of this area.
-Notwithstanding this 15 storey height limit, building heights should not exceed ten storeys along the east side of Stavebank Road North to a depth of half a block (or equivalent distance to the north) between Stavebank Road North and Elizabeth Street, between Anne Street and the west side of Hurontario Street and along the east side of Hurontario Street to a depth of half a block.
+Notwithstanding this 15 storey height limit, building heights should not exceed ten storeys along the east side of Stavebank Road North to a depth of half a block (or equivalent distance to the north) between Stavebank Road North and Elizabeth Street, between Anne Street and the west side of Hurontario Street to a depth of half a block.